Ice hockey – NHL: That’s what Marco Kasper expects at Detroit Red Wings – winter sports

 Theodor Niederbach (Frölunda) and Robert Mastrosimone (Boston University) are younger pivots with Upside, but both are years away from the NHL.
 A little further is Pontus Andreasson (signed as a free agent from Lulea), but the 22-year-old Swede is also scheduled for Grand Rapids, as is the tall winger Elmer Söderblom.

-In Detroit, too, Larkin and a free agent who has yet to be hired could take on the center roles for years to come.
-Conversely, Larkin could be gone after the next season (but it doesn’t sound like it), a short-term free agent could come or go, and the center position would be an even bigger problem than it is now.
+In Detroit, too, Larkin and a free agent who has yet to be hired might take on the center roles for years to come.
+Conversely, Larkin might be gone following the next season (but it doesn’t sound like it), a short-term free agent might come or go, and the center position would be an even bigger problem than it is now.

 With Matt Savoie, the Buffalo Sabers drafted another center/wing with a big upside and that one spot behind Kasper.
 The Red Wings apparently thought the Austrian’s potential was higher.
 Andersson’s role under Yzerman proves the following record: Since 2019, the Red Wings drafted 12 players in the first two rounds – nine of them from Europe, six of them from Sweden.